Do Men Want Women To Ask Them Out?

 All of the guys thought it should be socially acceptable for women to ask men out.
 A 2013 Match.com survey also found 92% of single men feeling comfortable with women asking them out.

 Another 2011 study found that when it comes to preference – most women prefer to be asked out, and most men prefer to do the asking.
 I’ll discuss why that might be more later.
 But that may be the biggest reason why women don’t typically ask men out.
 On some level they are aware that most men prefer to do the asking.

 But that said, most of the men who were asked out felt flattered, and some ended up with girlfriends.

-Posted on February 14, 2014, in feminism, gender, men, psychology, relationships, sex, sexism, women and tagged feminism, gender, men, psychology, relationships, sex, sexism, women, women ask men out.
+Posted on February 14, 2014, in feminism, gender, men, psychology, relationships, sex and sexuality, sexism, women and tagged feminism, gender, men, psychology, relationships, sex and sexuality, sexism, women, women ask men out.
 Bookmark the permalink.
-55 Comments.
+76 Comments.